 - When it has risen, lightly punch it down a few times to deflate.

-- At this point, you can go ahead and use the dough right away if you need to or let it rise for a second time.
+- At this point, you can go ahead and use the dough right away if you need to or let it rise for a second time is preferred.

 - Nonna Pina recommends portioning the dough into the required size for the pizza pan you are using (this recipe would make 8 X 12inch rounds), use right away or cover and let each portion rise again then use.

 - As well, if you are not using right away or have left over dough, you can refrigerate it for use the next day.